wagov/wasocshared/docs/advisories/20240814002-SolarWinds-Releases-Critical-Update.md

 ## What has been observed?

+CISA added this vulnerability in their [Known Exploited Vulnerabilities](https://www.cisa.gov/known-exploited-vulnerabilities-catalog) catalog.
 There is no evidence of exploitation affecting Western Australian Government networks at the time of publishing.

 ## Recommendation